pablonavajas/tracksy/README.md

 - enzyme (test utility)
 - react-test-renderer
 - enzyme-adapter-react-16
-- `brew install watchman` (getting rid of the fsevents is not a function error)
+- `brew install watchman` (on mac getting rid of the fsevents is not a function error in testing) -

 ## Other useful npm packages